bcgov/rems/README.md

 #> #   UPPER_DEPTH <dbl>, LOWER_DEPTH <dbl>
 ```

 By default, `get_ems_data` imports only a subset of columns that are useful for water quality analysis.
-This is controlled by the `cols` argumnet, which has a default value of `"wq"`.
+This is controlled by the `cols` argument, which has a default value of `"wq"`.
 This can be set to `"all"` to download all of the columns, or a character vector of column names (see `?get_ems_data` for details).

 You can filter the data to just get the records you want: